TYPO3GmbH/querybuilder/Documentation/Operators/Index.rst

 =================

 The are different operators for different types of data, enabling filtering as the editor wishes.
-In general the TCA definition of the field defines the possible operators as e.g. `greater` is only possible for numbers.
+In general the TCA definition of the field defines the possible operators, as e.g. `greater` is only possible for numbers and datetime.

 The concrete list of possible inputs in combination with the operators:

 .. code-block:: js